 Meta description is what you see below the title of the page in the search results.
 Just like the title tag, it is essential that you have the main keyword in your meta description.

-The optimal length for a meta description is now less than 320 characters.
+The optimal length for a meta description is now 120 – 158 characters (2018 update).
 The Yoast SEO plugin in WordPress will help you set up a meta description of the right length.
 (See image above)

 5. Optimize URLs